ufukhurriyetoglu/character-embedding-chinese-segmentation/preparation/PREP.md

   - `csmRNN`
     - Balance well between syntactic & semantic e.g. return `undesired` for `unaffected` but not `unaffected` for `affected`

+###### [Compositional Morphology for Word Representations and Language Modelling](http://proceedings.mlr.press/v32/botha14.pdf), ICML'14 Proceedings of the 31st International Conference on International Conference on Machine Learning

+- Intro
+  - Focus on continuous space language models (CSLM)
+  - Strikes a balance between probabilistic language modelling & morphology-based representation learning
+  - Executed in the context of a log-bilinear (LBL) LM
+  - Sped up by word classing
+- Model
+  - Additive log-bilinear model (`LBL++`): additive word representations + log-bilinear language models
+    - Vector: imperfection = im + perfect + ion
+  - `LBL+o`: factorises output words and retains simple word vectors for the context
+  - `LBL+c`: factorises context words
+  - Class-based model (`CLBL`)
+    - Brown clustering to partition the vocabulary into `|C|` classes
+  - `CLBL++`
+- Evaluation
+  - Word Similarity Rating
+    - Outperforming `csmRNN` for one set of embeddings for initialization
+    - Simple linear probabilistic model suitable for integration directly into a decoder for translation
+    - Trained from scratch on much less data
+    - Directly applicable to languages which not yet having those initializations available
+  - Machine Translation
+    - Improved consistently across six language pairs when using CSLMs during decoding
+    - Morphology-based representations led to further improvements beyond the level of optimiser variance only for `English → Czech`

 ###### [Word2Vec using Character n-grams](https://web.stanford.edu/class/cs224n/reports/2761021.pdf), Student report for course CS224n in Stanford University